pyodide/pyodide-blog/content/posts/rust.md

 It would be possible to generate extra `dynCall` wrappers for dynamic libraries, either by including them in the dynamic library or by generating them at load time.
-However, Emscripten does not support this.
+However, Emscripten does not currently support this.

 Our solution for this is to use `-sWASM_BIGINT` which avoids the need for `dynCall` legalizer wrappers by using `BigInt`.
 This also leads to a speed